pantho0/visionary-ai/readme.md

 ### 🌐 **Performance & Scalability**

-- **Cloudflare Workers:** Utilized as an intermediary layer for efficient and low-latency API proxying.
+- **Cloudflare Workers:** We utilize this serverless compute environment as a dedicated, low-latency API endpoint.
-- **Next.js & Serverless Backend:** Provides fast initial load times and scalable backend operations.
+- **DeAPI (Third-Party AI Model):** This is the high-performance engine responsible for the actual text-to-image synthesis.
 - **Type Safety:** **TypeScript** throughout the stack minimizes runtime errors and improves code maintainability.

 ---